Ku-Lung (Ken) Hsu

 Hewitt Foundation Postdoctoral Fellow, The Scripps Research Institute, 2009-2014

 Dr. Hsu’s research program applies the principles of chemistry and chemical biology to study fundamental protein biology.
-A current focus is to study proteins involved in metabolism of fats (i.e. lipids) because lipids are important chemical signals for basic communication in biology and historically have served as valuable targets for medicine.
-The Hsu lab pursues innovations in chemical proteomics and metabolomics to probe lipid molecules and pathways in living systems with the long-term goal of devising new strategies to control immune responses in human disease.
+A special emphasis is placed on proteins involved in metabolism of fats (i.e. lipids) because lipids are important chemical signals for basic communication in biology and historically have served as valuable targets for medicine.
+The Hsu lab pursues innovations in covalent chemistry, chemical proteomics and metabolomics to probe lipid molecules and pathways in living systems with the long-term goal of devising new pharmacological strategies for immunology and cancer biology.

 Isoform-selective activity-based profiling of ERK signaling.
 Shin M, Franks CE, and Hsu KL.
 Chemical Science 9, 2419-2431 (2018).